Sunday, October 25, 2020

 • Masks are required until you are in your place and when the service is over.

-• If we get rained out of the Commons parking lot, we will move that service into the Sanctuary, but we will have limited seating and masks will need to be on.
-CLICK HERE to reserve your spot in the Sanctuary in case of a rain/storm situation for the 11:00 service.
+Today’s 11:00 a.m. service is rained out of the Commons parking lot, so we are moving that service into the Sanctuary, but we will have limited seating and masks will need to be on.
+Seating is available on a first come basis until we reach capacity.

 If capacity is full before you can register or you choose to remain home, our online worship options will continue at both 9:30 and 11 a.m.
 They will be available via livestream at 9:30 and 11:00 a.m. through our web page as well as Facebook and YouTube.
 We also encourage smaller groups to gather responsibly in homes to view the service together.